roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 The CN is the _only_ part of the DN used by Puppet.
 Puppet's settings and documentation often refer to the CN as the **certname** --- when a node sends a CSR to the CA, it uses the [`certname` setting][certname] to decide what to request as the CN portion of its DN.
 (Again, note that Puppet nodes will never request other DN components; Puppet only cares about the CN.)

-In a certificate presented by a puppet master, the CN will be interpreted as one of the legal hostnames at which the puppet master can provide services.
-In a certificate presented by a puppet agent node, the CN will be interpreted as that node's name, which is used when finding [node definitions][lang_node] and querying an [ENC][].
+In a certificate presented by a Puppet master, the CN will be interpreted as one of the legal hostnames at which the Puppet master can provide services.
+In a certificate presented by a Puppet agent node, the CN will be interpreted as that node's name, which is used when finding [node definitions][lang_node] and querying an [ENC][].

 In a non-Puppet certificate, other DN components can be seen.
 Take this example from the [Wikipedia page on X.509 certificates][wiki_x509]: